DongDong-Zoez/SL/README.md

 In this work, we have implement cholesky decomposition to simulate random multivariate vectors from scratch

 Furthermore, we have also implement copula to simulate exponential random vectors under specifies copula structure

+## HW5

+In this work, we have implement bootstrap sampling from scratch, include parametric bootstrap and non-parametric bootstrap

+We also demo some simple example for how to use the function